yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 QUIC is not yet a standard protocol.
 It is only implemented as part of the Chromium project's network stack, and used as a library by Chromium, Android apps as well as servers.
-At the same time, there are significant efforts at the IETF - the Internet Engineering Task Force - to create a standard version of the protocol, so that it can be implemented independently in an interoperable way across multiple browsers and servers.
+At the same time, there are significant efforts at the Internet Engineering Task Force (IETF) to create a standard version of the protocol, so it can be implemented independently in an interoperable way across multiple browsers and servers.
 </aside>

 ### Preconnect